Select Page

 When the electric, solid body bass was introduced in 1951 by Fender, and with appropriate amplifiers available as well, now the bass could compete with the rest of the instruments in the band.

-So the electric bass, and the amplifiers (usually Fender’s) for them, also had a big part in the evolution of blues music.
+So the electric bass, and the amplifiers for them (usually Fenders) , also had a big part in the evolution of blues music.
 This was particularly true in Chicago in the late 40’s and early 1950’s, where Muddy Waters was developing his band and his sound.
 Electric blues was here to stay.

 Love That Distorted Tone